ndchristian/LowEarthOrbit/README.md

 About
 ------------

-Leo is a better, faster way to depoy AWS CloudFormation templates.
+A better, faster way to deploy AWS CloudFormation templates.

 ------------
 Installation